 Head of Intermediate

-The Intermediate school in BESGB is composed of three Intermediate classes which are Int.
+The Lebanese program in the Intermediate school in BESGB is composed of three Intermediate classes which are Int.
 I, II and III.
 These classes follow the program set by the Lebanese Ministry of Education.
 By the end of Int.
 III scholastic year, students sit for the official exam (Brevet).
 Students in these three classes with minimal knowledge of French are given a special French course in separate classes with a specialized teacher.
-Subjects taught in these three classes are Arabic, English, French, Math, Biology, Chemistry, Physics, History, Geography, Civics, Physical Education, Christian Education, IT, Drama.
+Subjects taught in these three classes are Arabic, English, French, Math, Biology, Chemistry, History, Geography, Civics, Physical education, Christian education, IT, drama.

 Grades VII, VIII and IX are three classes that follow the American High School system.
 This system is open for students who have satisfied the requirements of the Arabic exemption set by the Lebanese government.
 Students in these classes take special Arabic and French courses with the help of specialized teachers.
-Subjects taught in these three classes are Arabic, English, French, Math, Sciences, Social Studies, Physical Education, Christian Education, IT, Drama.
+Subjects taught in these three classes are Arabic, English, French, Math, Sciences, Social Studies, Physical education, Christian Education, IT, Drama, Art.

-- GC LAU MUN which is an innovative educational program that engages middle students in an exploration of current world issues.
+- GC LAU MUN which is an innovative educational program that enables middle school students in an exploration of current world issues.

 - DELF which is an official diploma given by the Ministry of education in France.

-The general goals in the Intermediate school curriculum are to supply sufficient amount of knowledge and skills in order to:
+The general goals in the Intermediate Section are to supply a sufficient amount of knowledge and skills in order to: